ce8so9/nightmare/modules/02-intro_tooling/gdb-gef/readme.md

 gef➤
 ```

-If you don't have it installed this is what vanilla gdb looks like:
+If you don't have gef installed this is what vanilla gdb looks like:

 ```
 $ gdb